jeffinnes/100-days-of-code/r1-log.md

 - Get more comfortable using APIs

 ## Planned projects
-- Refactor my personal site to use CSS Grid (probably in addition to Flexbox)
+- Refactor my personal site to use CSS Grid (probably in addition to Flexbox) :white_check_mark:
 - Make personal site Mobile friendly
 - Make the blog on my personal site actually readable  :white_check_mark:
 - Finish the prorated cost calculator app I started so, so long ago...